dh-atlas/white-book/Whitebook.md

 ## **LiLa** {#lila}

-The LiLa (Linking Latin, website: [https://lila-erc.eu/](https://lila-erc.eu/)) project, led by Professor Marco Passarotti, is funded by the European Research Council and based at the Cattolica University’s CIRCSE (Centro Interdisciplinare di Ricerche per la Computerizzazione dei Segni dell’Espressione) research center.
+The LiLa (Linking Latin, website: [https://lila-erc.eu/](https://lila-erc.eu/)) project, led by Professor Marco Passarotti, is funded by the European Research Council and based at the Cattolica University’s CIRCSE (Centro Interdisciplinare di Ricerche per la Computerizzazione dei Segni dell’Espressione) research centre.
 Running from 2018 to 2023, LiLa aimed to build a Linked Data-based Knowledge Base of Linguistic Resources and Natural Language Processing (NLP) tools for Latin.
 Its primary goal was to connect and leverage existing resources, enhancing the study and analysis of Latin texts.
 More specifically:

 “LiLa integrates existing and new linguistic data for Latin.
 It combines resources like corpora, lexica, and NLP tools from various providers.
 LiLa also generates new data by enhancing existing resources.
 This includes:

 * Adding PoS-tagging and lemmatisation to Latin texts
-* Standardizing annotations across Latin treebanks
+* Standardising annotations across Latin treebanks
 * Expanding *Latin WordNet* and *Latin-Vallex*
 * Increasing coverage of the *Index Thomisticus Treebank*

 Additionally, LiLa develops new models for PoS-tagging and lemmatisation, aiming to create an optimal NLP pipeline for Latin.”

 The LiLa Knowledge Base comprises a lemma bank, lexical resources (e.g., Word Formation Latin, Latin Vallex 2.0, Latin WordNet), and textual resources (e.g., Index Thomisticus Treebank (ITTB), UDante, Lucani Pharsalia).
 LiLa’s webpage presents each data component with three links: a Zenodo publication for attribution, a GitHub repository for download, and a link to the LodView browser for data access.
 LiLa offers three exploration methods for its knowledge base: a triplestore, a user-friendly query interface, and an interactive search platform.
-The SPARQL query interface includes useful sample queries to familiarize users with the Knowledge Base’s content and data model.
-Additionally, LiLa developed the “TextLinker” web service to populate its knowledge base by lemmatizing and PoS-tagging raw Latin text and linking tokens to the LiLa Lemma Bank.
+The SPARQL query interface includes useful sample queries to familiarise users with the Knowledge Base’s content and data model.
+Additionally, LiLa developed the “TextLinker” web service to populate its knowledge base by lemmatising and PoS-tagging raw Latin text and linking tokens to the LiLa Lemma Bank.

 While the TextLinker and interactive search platform have intuitive interfaces, they lack user examples and instructions.
 The documentation also omits information on tool development and open-source status.

-The project aimed to create the knowledge base adhering to FAIR principles through the following procedures:
+The project aimed to create a knowledge base adhering to FAIR principles through the following procedures:

 * Assigning unique URIs to all (meta)data, lemmas, word types, and metadata tags, enabling precise identification and linking of linguistic elements across resources.
 * Using HTTP for data retrieval and SPARQL for querying, facilitating data reuse and citation tracking.
 * Archiving all resources on Zenodo for long-term preservation.
 * Employing standard semantic web vocabularies and ontologies to describe object relations, though specific ontologies and vocabularies are not mentioned in the documentation.
 * Providing open access to all resources.
-* Using standardized URIs and offering detailed provenance information.
+* Using standardised URIs and offering detailed provenance information.
-* Releasing new data under the CC BY-SA license, software under GNU LGPL3, and Zenodo metadata under CC0.
+* Releasing new data under the CC BY-SA licence, software under GNU LGPL3, and Zenodo metadata under CC0.
-* Integrating Latin into the multilingual Linguistic Linked Open Data (LLOD) cloud.[^122]
+* Integrating Latin into the multilingual Linguistic Linked Open Data (LLOD) cloud.[^128]

 The documentation lacks crucial information about the LiLa Knowledge Base’s underlying data model, newly created ontologies, and the application of existing RDF vocabularies.